 We conducted an extensive experimental validation to evaluate the accuracy of our model.
-In this section we show selected results in scenarios known to be critical in determining the network-wise throughput distribution [10], [14].
+In this section we show selected results in scenarios known to be critical in determining the network-wise throughput distribution [11], [15].

-For example, in topologies with hidden terminals, like the one in Fig. 7a, packet collisions have a relatively high probability due to the inability of transmitters to carrier-sense each other.
+For example, in topologies with hidden terminals, like the one in Fig. 6a, packet collisions have a relatively high probability due to the inability of transmitters to carrier-sense each other.
 While the probability of collision can be reduced to arbitrarily low values by setting large-enough CW sizes, excessively long CWs can lead to channel underutilization, thereby decreasing throughput.
-Our testbed experiments show that the model accurately accounts for these two factors via the expressions $S{h|r}(\cdot)$ and $T(\cdot)$ , respectively.
-As a result, it closely matches the flow throughput measured in the WARP testbed (see Fig. 7b), with an error normalized over the channel capacity of about 0.5% averaged over all evaluated data points.
-The small difference in the model-predicted throughput between the two flows is due to the difference in the channel error rates measured for each link and accounted in $S{c|h,r}(\cdot)$ .
+Our testbed experiments show that the model accurately accounts for these two factors via the expressions $S{h|r}(\cdot)$ and $T(\cdot)$, respectively.
+As a result, it closely matches the flow throughput measured in the WARP testbed (see Fig. 6b), with an error normalized over the channel capacity of about 0.5% averaged over all evaluated data points.
+The small difference in the model-predicted throughput between the two flows is due to the difference in the channel error rates measured for each link and accounted in $S{c|h,r}(\cdot)$.

 In the previous example, the two flows are subject to a symmetric interference relation.
 However, a common scenario arising in practice is when one flow interferes with the other, but not vice versa.
-An example of such a scenario with asymmetric interference is depicted in Fig. 8a.
-In this network, termed information asymmetry in [10], the uneven probability of collision at flow receivers can lead to large throughput dis-
+An example of such a scenario with asymmetric interference is depicted in Fig. 7a.
+In this network, termed information asymmetry in [11], the uneven probability of collision at flow receivers can lead to large throughput disparities or even the total starvation of flow f_1 .
+Due to the general definition of $\mathcal{I}h(f)$, which admits asymmetric

-- (a) Network topology. - (b) Flow throughput as a function of CW size.

-Fig. 7: Model validation in a topology with hidden terminals.
+(a) Network topology.(b) Flow throughput as a function of CW size.Fig.
+6: Model validation in a topology with hidden terminals.

-- (a) Network topology. - (b) Flow throughput as a function of CW size.
+(a) Network topology. (b) Flow throughput as a function of CW size.

-Fig. 8: Model validation in a topology with information asymmetry.
+Fig. 7: Model validation in a topology with information asymmetry.

-parities or even the total starvation of flow $f_1$ .
-However, thanks to the general definition of $\mathcal{I}h(f)$ , which admits asymmetric interference relations, our model captures the asymmetries in the network and returns a different expression of $S{h|r}(\cdot)$ for each flow.
-This yields very accurate results, closely matching the actual flow throughput in our experiments, with an error normalized over the channel capacity and averaged over all evaluated data points less than 1% (Fig. 8b).
+interference relations, our model captures the asymmetries in the network and returns a different expression of $S{h|r}(\cdot)$ for each flow.
+This yields very accurate results, closely matching the actual flow throughput in our experiments, with an error normalized over the channel capacity and averaged over all evaluated data points less than 1% (see Fig. 7b).

-Finally, the inability of hidden nodes to carrier-sense each other can also introduce problems of coordination among flows, such as in the topology with a flow-in-the-middle, depicted in Fig. 9a.
-In this network, the side flows $f_1$ and $f_3$ can successfully transmit simultaneously, while the central flow $f_2$ can only access the channel when the two side flows are silent.
-Furthermore, transmissions at the two side flows may repeatedly overlap in time leaving no idle time for the central flow to transmit, which in some cases can lead to the starvation of the central flow [14], [19].
+Finally, the inability of hidden nodes to carrier-sense each other can also introduce problems of coordination among flows, such as in the topology with a flow-in-the-middle, depicted in Fig. 8a.
+In this network, the side flows f_1 and f_3 can successfully transmit simultaneously, while the central flow f_2 can only access the channel when the two side flows are silent.
+Furthermore, transmissions at the two side flows may repeatedly overlap in time leaving no idle time for the central flow to transmit, which in some cases can lead to the starvation of the central flow [15], [20].

-As observed in Fig. 9b, the model accurately determines flow throughput closely matching experimental results.
-This is due to both; (i) the accuracy of $T(\cdot)$ measuring the fraction of flow transmission time, thereby capturing the situations where side flows monopolize the use of the channel, and; (ii) the selective feature of $S_r(\cdot)$ weighting contention states according to their probabilities.
-For example, with short CW values, collisions between $f_1$ and $f_2$ are unlikely to occur, as the high activity of flow $f_3$ prevents $f_2$ from transmitting.
+In such a scenario, the model yields high accuracy (see Fig. 8b), due to both; (i) the accuracy of $T(\cdot)$ measuring the fraction of flow transmission time, thereby capturing the situations where side flows monopolize the use of the channel, and; (ii) the selective feature of $S_r(\cdot)$ weighting contention states according to their probabilities.
+For example, with short CW values, collisions between f_1 and f_2 are unlikely to occur, as the high activity of flow f_3 prevents f_2 from transmitting.
 This situation is captured by (6), which weights the idle state m with a very low probability.
 As a consequence, the model closely matches experimental results, with less than 2% average error normalized over the channel capacity.